Skip to main content

 What is a hate crime?

 A hate crime is a criminal act that was motivated by hate, hostility or prejudice towards the victim’s identity.
-A person’s indentity does not need to be the only motivation for something to be considered a hate crime.
+A person’s identity does not need to be the only motivation for something to be considered a hate crime.

 Hate crimes are based on “actual or perceived” identity or characteristics.
 This means that you do not need to prove that you are LGBTQ+ or a member of a protected group to prove that it was a hate crime – it is up to Gardaí and lawyers to prove that the person who committed the crime knew or thought this.